 Title service fees cover the costs of working with a title company, the recording fee ($244), and the owner's title insurance ($1,338).
 On average, these services add up to about $4,054 in California.

 Recording fees pay for the services needed to transfer and update real estate documents whenever property is bought or sold.
 Recording fees can cover the costs of affidavits, leases, mortgages, deeds, or other documents.

 Owner's title insurance protects the buyer in case of any issues with the title.
 In Southern California, it's customary for the seller to cover this cost for the buyer.
 In Northern California, the buyer usually pays for their own title insurance.

 Seller concessions are more common in a buyer's market, where there are more homes for sale than potential buyers.
 Concessions are any closing costs the seller agrees to pay to make the closing process more affordable for the buyer.
 For example, a seller might offer to pay for certain repairs or cover the home inspection fee.

-Statewide, the average property tax rate is #N/A of the property value, or about #N/A annually.
+Statewide, the average property tax rate is 0.74% of the property value, or about $5,502 annually.
 Prorated property taxes are fees split between the buyer and seller based on how long each party actually lived in the home.

 For example, if the seller lived in the home for 10 months before selling the home, they should cover the property taxes for that period of time.

-The transfer tax rate is #N/A, or about $0 for the average California home.
+The transfer tax rate is 0.11%, or about $816 for the average California home.
 This fee covers the costs of transferring ownership of the property to your buyer.

 Buyers and sellers can negotiate who pays for the transfer tax, but generally speaking, sellers usually cover the cost in southern California and the buyer typically pays in Southern California.